Page title

 validation of JSON inputs and give you compile-time

-data structures for valid data (via jtd-codegen
+data structures for valid data (via jtd-codegen), all from a single source of

 truth: your JSON Typedef schema.
 Your code will be reliable against bad inputs,